-Tens of thousands of dollars in government aid was provided to Sandusky County, Ohio to help people in need with paying for rent and food.
+Tens of thousands of dollars in government aid is provided to Sandusky County, Ohio in most years.
+The grant money will help people in need with paying for rent and food.
+Charities and non-profits provide the resources to qualified low income households.
 The grants being provided will help provide emergency food and shelter programs to residents to help them through difficult times.

 Residents can apply for and receive assistance from the following organizations: First Step, Liberty Center, Bellevue Fish and Loaves, WSOS (dial (419) 334-8911), and the Sandusky County Food Pantry.
 There are criteria to receiving assistance, but you can always apply.